Blaizzy/swift-huggingface/README.md

 ## Usage

-This package provides two main APIs in the `HuggingFace` module:
+This package provides three main APIs in the `HuggingFace` module:

 - **Hub API**: For managing models, datasets, spaces, and repositories on Hugging Face
 - **Inference Providers API**: For running AI tasks like chat completion, text-to-image generation, and more
+- **OAuth API**: For secure user authentication using OAuth 2.0 with PKCE

 ### Hub API